Clean up WordPress website HTTPS insecure content

 You are probably loading content (such as images) with a URL that starts with "http:".
 Take that bit away, but leave the slashes, e.g.

-//www.example.com/image.png; your browser will load the content, using SSL when your page uses it.
+//www.example.com/image.png; your browser will load the content, using HTTPS when your page uses it.
 Better still, replace "http:" with "https:" so that it always uses https to load images, e.g.

-If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when SSL is being used, you will need to select the appropriate HTTPS detection settings.
+If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when HTTPS is being used, you will need to select the appropriate HTTPS detection settings.
 See my blog post, WordPress is_ssl() doesn’t work behind some load balancers, for some details.
-This plugin has a link to test whether is_ssl() is working, which you can find in the Tools menu in your WordPress admin.
-You might be able to fix it by adding this to your wp-config.php file:

-You are probably behind a reverse proxy -- see the FAQ above about load balancers / reverse proxies, and run the is_ssl() test from the WordPress admin Tools menu.
+You are probably behind a reverse proxy -- see the FAQ above about load balancers / reverse proxies, and run the SSL Tests from the WordPress admin Tools menu.

 Great!
 Tell me which plugin is yours and how to check for your new version, and I'll drop the "fix" from my next release.

 Requires: 4.0 or higher